masnmz/Rock-Paper-Scissors/README.md

 Rock Paper Scissors game.
-To win, you need to follow the instruction on the secreen.
+To win, you need to follow the instructions on the screen.